app-projectq/projectq-page/docs/README.md

 Home page.
 From here you can
 * Click on the (+) button to open another menu
 	* to open the Wallet app
-	* or to pick a screenshot from your Photo
+	* or to pick a screenshot from your Phot

 ![home](media/home.png)

 ### > Popup